Molajo/IoC/README.md

 ```

+Now, the Front Controller is able to handle all requests, including requests for services, and the DiCC
+handles all of the object DI and construction needs.

 ##### Get Service
-The syntax to obtain an instantiated service from the IoCC is very simple.
-Identify the Service desired and pass
-in options needed by the dependency injector.
+To request a service from the IoCC, send in the name of the service and the required $options array
+entries.
+In return, the IoC will respond with the service instance, or the properties for the object.

 **Custom Dependency Injector**

 The values passed in using the $options array will vary.
 In some cases,
 as this example shows, no options are required.
-Of course, the database connection will need quite a bit of
-information for instantiation but a custom injector is in place to manage the configuration interaction.

 ```php
 // Retrieve Database Connection
 $database = $this->iocc->getService('Database');
 ```
+Of course, a database connection has significant dependencies but those are defined in the database
+injector handler, which will handle this process.

 **Standard Dependency Injector**

 In this second example, a `getService` request is made of the IoCC and an ID is passed in identifying the key
 value for that user.
-In this case, the key value is all that is needed to instantiate the class so the namespace
-is passed in as a second element of the $options array.
-The Standard dependency injector handles these
-basic requests, no custom dependency injector is required.

 ```php
 // Retrieve User Object